marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 Most programs are not that large, they are small and specialized.
 The reason you might not have heard about these kinds of programs, is that they might never have been shared.
 A lot of programmers write small programs for their own use, and then never share them with anybody.
-Or, maybe the programs are just hidden from you.
+Or maybe the programs are just hidden from you.
 Consider, for example, the television you have at home, or your washing machine or your oven.
 All these things have been programmed to perform specialized tasks.
-Thousands of programs exists behind the scenes in your daily life.
+Thousands of programs exist behind the scenes of your daily life.
 They help make your life easier, and it is exactly the fact that you do not have to think about them that makes them so brilliant.